oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 Note: the symbolic value `max` is only allowed in OData 4.0 responses;
 it is deprecated in OData 4.01.
-While clients MUST be prepared for this symbolic value, OData 4.01 and greater services MUST NOT return the symbolic value `max` and MAY instead specify the concrete maximum length supported for the type by the service or omit the attribute entirely.
+While clients MUST be prepared for this symbolic value, OData 4.01 or greater services MUST NOT return the symbolic value `max` and MAY instead specify the concrete maximum length supported for the type by the service or omit the attribute entirely.
 :::